 It is generally accepted among dieticians and nutritionists that women should consume 25g of fiber per day and men 38g.
 This fiber can be soluble (able to be dissolved in a liquid) or insoluble, with the soluble component making up roughly 25% of the total fiber intake (6.5g and 9.5g for women and men respectively).
 It is also generally accepted that while most people consume too many carbohydrates, fat and protein in their diet, at least 80% of adults in the developed world consume about 50% of the fiber they should be getting in their diet.
-This translates into a soluble fiber gap of 3g for women and close to 5g for men.
+This translates into a soluble fiber gap of at least 3g for women and 5g for men.

 There is a growing body of research supporting a strong correlation between the intake of soluble fibers (otherwise known as prebiotics) and beneficial health effects.
 These include digestive balance and regularity, a healthy immune system, weight management, blood sugar management, healthy cholesterol levels and mineral absorption for bone health.
 Other research has seen a correlation between low soluble fiber intake, gastrointestinal inflammation, and an increased risk of developing a number of chronic diseases, an even more interesting observation given that over 50% of adults in some parts of the world currently suffer from one or more chronic diseases.